mdonertas/ukbb_ageonset/LOG.md

 Using ./scripts/06-checkExtremeNumDiseases.R , we check if the people with the highest number of diseases have diseases in the same clade or across different disease clades - as a check to see if there might be a data mishandling.
 The resulting trees for the top 5 are saved as ./results/UKBB_disease_EDA/top5NumDis_N_tree.pdf There is no obvious problem, it seems like these people indeed have reported many different diseases.

+### Create a tree for only cardiovascular diseases to give as an example

+Done using ./scripts/cardiovascTree.R

 # References

 [1] Anderson, C. A., Pettersson, F. H., Clarke, G. M., Cardon, L. R., Morris, A. P., & Zondervan, K. T. (2010).
 Data quality control in genetic case-control association studies.
 Nature Protocols, 5(9), 1564–1573. https://doi.org/10.1038/nprot.2010.116